Visit the stunning estate and art collection of an LA railroad tycoon, that gets 750,000 visitors each year.

 The Huntington Library and estate was built by the richest railroad tycoon in America.

-There's a fascinating story behind the Huntington Library and estate.
-It involves two of the richest railroad tycoons in America, and a mysterious woman named Arabella who captured both their hearts.
+There's a fascinating story about the Huntington Library and estate that involves two of the richest railroad tycoons in America, and a mysterious woman named Arabella who captured both their hearts.

 In 1892 Henry Huntington went to work for his uncle Collis Huntington in San Francisco.
 Collis Huntington was one of the "Big Four" railroad tycoons who opened up America's West with the construction of the Transcontinental Railroad.

-He married Arabella Huntington in 1884 after his wife died of cancer.
-There was a rumor he had begun a steamy affair with Arabella years earlier when she was 19 and he was 49.
-Apparently they had met at her mother's boarding house.
-Arabella produced a child from a first marriage, rumored to be Collis's child.
-Her second marriage was to Collis.
+Collis married a young widow named Arabella in 1884 after his wife died of cancer.
+There was a rumor he had begun a steamy affair with Arabella years earlier when they had met at her mother's boarding house, and she was 19 and he was 49.
+It was rumoured the child from Arabella's first marriage was actually Collis' child.

-When Collis Huntington died in 1900, his wife (Arabella) and nephew (Henry Huntington) inherited his fortune.
+When Collis Huntington died in 1900, Arabella and his nephew (Henry Huntington) inherited his fortune.

 In 1901 Henry then returned to LA to found the famous Red Car streetcar system which connected far flung parts of LA.
 However his biggest profits were from selling new land developments that his streetcars could reach.
 In 1903 Henry Huntington then purchased the San Marino Ranch.

-The estate was bequeathed as a research and educational institution by Henry Huntington and his wife Arabella.
-It opened to the public in 1928 after their deaths as the Huntington Library.
+The estate was bequeathed as a research and educational institution by Henry Huntington and his wife Arabella, and opened to the public in 1928 after their deaths as the Huntington Library.
 Much of the art collection is attributed to Arabella's fine tastes.
-Both Arabella and Henry are buried in the Mausoleum on the property.
-The Jefferson Memorial in DC was later based on this design.
+Both Arabella and Henry are buried in the Mausoleum on the property, and the Jefferson Memorial in DC was later based on this design.

 Know before you go